HannahMurugesan/HannahMurugesan/README.md

 - 👋 Hi, I’m @HannahMurugesan
-- 👀 I’m interested in web Development and Data Analytics
+- 👀 I’m interested in Web Development and Data Analytics
 - 🌱 I’m currently working at Lenovo as Web Developer
 - 💞️ I’m looking to collaborate on Projects related to Data Analytics or web development
 - 📫 How to reach me @hannahbtech97@gmail.com